 personal knowledge.

-Unpublished materials disclosed in a submitted manuscript must not be used in a
+Disclosure and conflict of interest Unpublished materials disclosed in a submitted manuscript must not be used in a

 reviewer's own research without the express written consent of the author.
 Privileged